khaloodi-s/sbobine-notify/README.md

-# Just a little project
+# Sbobine Notifier
+Private backend-focused project to complement the submission portal google form for seemless integration into the WhatsApp group.